matous94/miwa-test/SOLUTION.md

 ## Store

 I have implemented simple data store based on the React _context_ API.
-In a real project I would choose some state management library depending on the requirements.
+In a real project I would choose a state management library depending on the requirements.
 Lately I like to use _easy-peasy_ library which uses Redux under the hood, or Redux itself.